HuanYin94/map_compression/Readme.md

-learned map compression, for journal
+map compression using three approaches, for journal